elba7r/system-v9/erpnext/docs/user/manual/en/buying/supplier.md

 ### Contacts and Addresses

-Contacts and Addresses in ERPNext are stored separately so that you can create multiple Contacts and Addresses for a Suppliers.
+Contacts and Addresses in Revalue ERP are stored separately so that you can create multiple Contacts and Addresses for a Suppliers.
 Once Supplier is saved, you will find option to create Contact and Address for that Supplier.

 <img class="screenshot" alt="Supplier Master" src="/docs/assets/img/buying/supplier-new-address-contact.png">